butterfly-communtiy/butterfly-ohw-hardware/README.md

-The ATECC608a hardware module for test development.
+The hardware modules design for test development.
 Using KiCAD.